Our Waterways

 Aquatic Plants

-Whilst it can look untidy, these native plants are an important food source for waterbirds and provide habitat for essential water bugs.
+Sometimes algae and native aquatic plants may bloom and form dense mats across the entire surface of a waterbody.
+Whilst it can look untidy, these native plants are an important food source for waterbirds and provide habitat for essential waterbugs.

-They are also great at removing nutrients from waterways and reduce the likelihood of harmful blue-green algae blooms.
+Aquatic plants are great at removing excess nutrients from waterways and can help to reduce the likelihood of harmful blue-green algae blooms.

 If you suspect your local waterway is experiencing a blue-green algae bloom, check the Water Quality Map for the latest alerts.
 For information on other aquatic plants, check out your local Waterway Walk.

-Some examples of floating aquatic plants in the Camden area are shown here:
+Some examples of aquatic plants found in the Camden area are shown here:

 Be the Solution to Stormwater Pollution